Torque values; BMW Airhead Motorcycles

 Engine oil pan drain: 20-22 foot-pounds (book values have been variously from 20-25).
 I tend to use the

-low side of spec for this pan drain bolt.
+low side of specification for this pan drain bolt.

 Oil filter inner cap bolt: 15-20 foot-pounds (some books may say 30, I feel that is too high).